What is “Ozempic Face”? Your Complete Guide to Keeping Your Glow-Up Graceful

 Your Face Hasn’t Gone Anywhere

 What Ozempic Face represents is not a trade-off between health and appearance.
 It’s a structural shift that responded to a metabolic change — and structural shifts respond to treatment.
 The face you recognize is still there, underneath the deflation and the dullness.
-The work is to meet it where it is now, understand what it needs, and address it thoughtfully.
-The work is to meet it where it is now — and go from there together.
-Not to chase a former version of you, but to support the one that’s here.
+The work is to meet it where it is now, understand what it needs, and address it thoughtfully — not to chase a former version of you, but to support the one that’s here.

 Go Deeper: The Ozempic Face Cluster